 Amazon Brake PartsHere’s a list of useful tips when executing a brake job.

-- Remove brake fluid reservoir cap, prevents fluid overflow and splashing.
+- Remove the brake fluid reservoir cap to prevent fluid from overflowing or splashing.

-- Clean wheel hub and apply copper grease, prevents wheel sticking.
+- Clean the wheel hub and apply copper grease to prevent the wheel from sticking.

-- Clean and lube floating caliper floating pins.
+- Clean and lube the floating caliper pins.

 - Use only silicone grease on rubber components.